MadeInHaus/haus-core/README.md

 This Turborepo includes the following packages and applications:

-- `apps/docs`: Component documentation site with Storybook
+- `apps/docs`: Component documentation site with Nextra
-- `packages/ui`: Core React components
+- `packages/[package]`: React components
-- `packages/utils`: Shared React utilities
+- `packages/hooks`: Shared React hooks
-- `packages/typescript-config`: Shared `tsconfig.json`s used throughout the Turborepo
+- `packages/utils`: Shared utilities
-- `packages/eslint-config`: ESLint preset

-Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
-Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
-This means smaller `node_modules` folders and a better local dev experience.
-To install a dependency for the entire monorepo, use the `-w` workspaces flag with `pnpm add`.

 This example sets up your `.gitignore` to exclude all generated files, other folders like `node_modules` used to store your dependencies.

 ### Compilation

 To make the core library code work across all browsers, we need to compile the raw TypeScript and React code to plain JavaScript.
-We can accomplish this with `tsup`, which uses `esbuild` to greatly improve performance.
+We can accomplish this with `vite`, which uses `rollup` to greatly improve performance.

 Running `pnpm build` from the root of the Turborepo will run the `build` command defined in each package's `package.json` file.
 Turborepo runs each `build` in parallel and caches & hashes the output to speed up future builds.

-For `acme-core`, the `build` command is the following:
+For `ui`, the `build` command is the following:

 ```bash
 tsup src/index.tsx --format esm,cjs --dts --external react